Alexander City Divorce Lawyers & Divorce Attorneys

-If you and your spouse have reached an agreement concerning property division, child support, visitation, and all other issues arising from the marriage, then you may be able to get a speedy, cheap divorce.
+If you and your spouse have reached an agreement concerning property division, child support, visitation, and all other issues arising from the marriage, then our Alexander City divorce lawyer may be able to get you a speedy, cheap divorce.
 Filing an uncontested divorce is the easiest and simplest way to get a cheap divorce in Alexander City.
-Our Alexander City divorce lawyers are currently offering discounted flat fees for uncontested divorces in Tallapoosa County, Talladega County, and throughout Central Alabama.
+Our Alexander City divorce lawyers are currently offering discounted flat fees for uncontested divorces in Talladega County, Tallapoosa County, and throughout Central Alabama.

-$290 for uncontested divorces without minor children
+$390 for simple uncontested divorces without minor children

-$390 for uncontested divorces with minor children
+$490 for simple uncontested divorces with minor children

-If you are ready to get the process started then you can fill out and send us a divorce questionnaire online.
-If you live in Alexander City or the surrounding areas of Dadeville, Tallassee, or Jackson’s Gap, then you will likely be filing your divorce in Tallapoosa County.
+If you are ready to get the process started then you can fill out and send us a questionnaire online.
+If you need a divorce attorney in Talladega, Alexander City, or the surrounding areas of Dadeville, Tallassee, or Jackson’s Gap, then you will likely be filing your divorce in Tallapoosa County or Talladega County.
 Dadeville is the county seat of Tallapoosa County with the county courthouse located in downtown Dadeville with a courthouse annex in downtown Alexander City.
-Call us at (205) 201-1789 if you have any questions about filing a cheap divorce in Alexander City or anywhere else in Tallapoosa County.
+Call our Alexander City divorce lawyers if you have any questions about filing a cheap divorce in Tallapoosa County.

-When filing for divorce, you should ensure that you retain a local Alexander City divorce lawyer to offer counsel through the process.
+When filing for divorce, you should ensure that you retain a local Alexander City uncontested divorce lawyer to offer counsel through the process.
 If you want a quick and cheap divorce in Alexander City, then you should consider an uncontested divorce.
 It is mostly paperwork and can be fairly simple as long as all marital issues have been resolved by both spouses.
 The only thing you need to do is fill out a questionnaire stating the agreement that you have reached, including the additional information necessary for the preparation of the documents, and return it to our office to get the process rolling.

 The process of filing for a no contest or uncontested divorce is fairly simple.
-When you call us, our divorce attorney can answer any questions you may have over the phone and an in office consultation is usually not necessary.
+When you call us, our uncontested divorce attorney can answer any questions you may have over the phone and an in office consultation is usually not necessary.
 However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce.

-If an agreement has not been reached and you wish to get divorced, then you will likely have to file a contested divorce.
+If an agreement has not been reached and you wish to get divorced, then your Alexander City divorce lawyer will likely have to file a contested divorce.
 This is where one party files for divorce and serves the other party with the divorce paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.

-Our Alexander City Divorce Attorneys
+Cheap and Easy Alexander City Uncontested Divorce

-Even in a quick and easy uncontested divorce, each county can have different document requirements, so it is important to have a local divorce lawyer file your cheap divorce in Alexander City, Alabama.
-If you reside in Dadeville, Tallassee, Jackson’s Gap, or Alexander City, then your divorce will most likely be filed in the Tallapoosa County Circuit Court, which has specific divorce requirements that other counties may not have.
+Even in a quick and easy uncontested divorce, each county can have different document requirements, so it is important to have a local Alexander City divorce lawyer file your cheap divorce in Alabama.
+If you need a divorce attorney in Dadeville, Tallassee, Jackson’s Gap, or Alexander City, then your divorce will most likely be filed in the Tallapoosa County Circuit Court, which has specific divorce requirements that other counties may not have.
 For example, when filing a cheap divorce in Tallapoosa County there are certain documents that must have language included in them that are unique to that county.
 There can also be very specific requirements concerning when your divorce documents should be signed and filed.
 If these requirements are not met, and the proper motions and other pleadings are not filed in the proper way, then they are likely to dismiss your case and you will have to file it all over again.

 You may not find county specific language if you go by the online divorce document preparation program, which can make the judge dismiss the case.
-Our attorney understands the local rules and we do everything within our power to ensure all document are filed correctly and in line with the local rules.
+Our Alexander City divorce attorney understands the local rules and we do everything within our power to ensure all document are filed correctly and in line with the local rules.
 For this reason, it is always best to retain a local Alexander City uncontested divorce attorney.
 Having a national online document preparation company handle your document may not result in best decision.

 If an uncontested divorce is not viable due to unresolved issues between you and your spouse, a contested divorce is your next option.
 This is when you file a divorce without any agreement being reached.
 You would file a Complaint and serve your spouse with it.
 In response, the spouse normally obtains an attorney and files a response.
 Hearings are set and the judge will ultimately decide your disagreements if the two of you cannot come to one on your own.